When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 When to accept an unsuitable offer

-It might be better to accept an unsuitable offer because you:
+It is usually best to accept an unsuitable offer because you:

 - can ask the council to review its decision about whether the accommodation is suitable after you move in